 - Editor-in-Chief is responsible for determining the deadline for the reception of articles that are ready for publication.

 - Editor-in-Chief is responsible for implementing and leading the editorial board meeting.
 Editorial board meetings conducted at least 1 (one) times in 1 (one) issue, to finalize the issue for publication.
 If the Editor-in-Chief is absent, then Editor-in-Chief can assign the Managing Editor or one of editors to do the duties.

 A decision to publish an article is done through the mechanism of peer-review processs stated above, and it is taken into account based on the quality of article.
 The decision was taken without considering the religion, ethnic origin, nationality, race or gender of the author.

-Confidentiality of the article before publication maintained as well as possible.
+Confidentiality of the article before publication maintained as possible.
 The HSJI editors cannot release any information available on the article to anyone except the author of the article.
-Information in a text can be released to others HSJI editor with the knowledge of the Editor-in-Chief, or Managing Editor.
+Information in a text can be released to other HSJI editors with the knowledge of the Editor-in-Chief or Managing Editor.

 Disclosure and conflict of interest:

-Articles and the materials related to the article that are not accepted for publication in HSJI must be returned to the authors, and it cannot be used by the HSJI editors for any reason.
-To avoid conflicts of interest, the decision was taken in publishing the articles should be fair and based on the peer-review process.
+Articles and the materials related to the article that are not accepted for publication in HSJI must be returned to the authors.
+It cannot be used by the HSJI editors for any reason.
+To avoid conflicts of interests, the decision was taken in publishing the articles should be fair and based on the peer-review process.

 Responsibilities of Reviewers